-Wiz Khalifa Addresses the Death of His Transgender Sister: ‘My Family Will Get Through This’
+Wiz Khalifa Addresses Death of Sister: 'My Family Will Get Through This'

-Wiz Khalifa is mourning the death of his transgender sister, Dorien “Lala” Thomaz, who died on Monday.
-She was 32.
+Wiz Khalifa is mourning the death of his sister, Dorien “Lala” Thomaz, who died on Monday.
+Lala, who was transgender, was 32.

-The rapper, 29, tweeted about his loss on Friday, writing, “The loss of my sibling has been the hardest thing Ive had to deal with but wiith your prayers and well wishes my family will get through this.”
+The rapper, 29, tweeted about his loss on Friday, writing, “The loss of my sibling has been the hardest thing I’ve had to deal with but [with] your prayers and well wishes my family will get through this.”

 Khalifa’s mother, Peachie Wimbush, posted her daughter’s obituary on her Instagram page, including a quote from the film Steel Magnolias.